Skip to main content

 Giving Hearts Awards

-NOMINATIONS ARE NOW CLOSED!
+NOMINATIONS ARE OPEN!

 The AFP Greater Vancouver Chapter invites you to celebrate the incredible individuals, families and organizations that generously give their time, leadership and financial support to benefit countless people and communities.